 The historic bank building is a stone structure that exudes stately elegance both inside and out, with details from a bygone era, such as coffered ceilings, and dramatic wood paneling.

 The main floor’s original ceiling depicts the Hudson Valley’s notable historic people and places.

 The floors are marble, and the walls festooned with ornate architectural detailing.

 A marble staircase leads to the mezzanine where there are multiple offices and the original Board Room with stained glass windows and original furniture.
 The third level has a wide open office, a conference space, and a myriad of smaller offices.

 A 6840 SF basement houses all of the major mechanical systems, five more vaults plus depository office.
 Total interior space exceeds 16,000 sq. ft.
-Owner may consider a lease back of main floor for library & museum.
+The owner may consider a leaseback of the main floor for library & museum.

 4 blocks from the Hudson River, diagonally across from City Hall, the property is located in an area where new restaurants and businesses are opening up.